X

 The Five Unbreakable Rules of In-Store Signage

 In the continuously evolving retail marketing mix, the classic sign remains a powerful “soundless salesperson.”
-Artfully influencing shoppers with clever words, strategic placement and purpose-driven designs — in-store signage still sells.
+Artfully influencing shoppers with clever words, strategic placement, and purpose-driven designs, in-store signage still sells.

 You need to make sure that your signage is of the strong, silent type.
+For a sign program that is potent and persuasive, follow these timeless rules:

 Illumination is typically one of the last things retailers consider, leading to poorly lit signage.
 As a general rule, lighting for in-store signs should be double or triple that of the store’s ambient light level.
 If ambient lighting is 50 foot-candles (fc), for example, signs should be lit at 100, or even 150, fc.
-Light can be targeted through the use of floodlights or pin spots.
+Light can be targeted through the use of floodlights or spotlights.

 Color plays a large role in the creation of the shopper’s experience, from setting the mood to assisting with in-store navigation and wayfinding.

-Colors communicate specific cues: yellow and red create a sense of urgency among shoppers, blue suggests security and green inspires the calm of nature.
+Colors communicate specific cues: yellow and red create a sense of urgency among shoppers, blue suggests security, and green inspires the calm of nature.
 Black is typically associated with luxury and prestige.
-(Big box brands like Wal-Mart use black to add a touch of sophistication.)
+(Big box brands like Walmart use black to add a touch of sophistication.)

 Of course, a signature brand color, like Target red, should take precedence in store signage.